THE HAWKE OF TUONELA has been based on a mooring off Opua in New Zealand’s Bay of Islands since 2003.

 The mooring is the only ‘property’ I have ever owned--the condo is Carol’s--and I think you will agree that for less than $2000 I got million dollar views.

-Except for the two of HAWKE on her mooring, all the photos were taken from her there.
+Except for the two of HAWKE on the mooring, all the photos were taken from her there.
 I have labeled many by direction.
 The two of a sunrise were taken a few minutes apart.
 I like how much the light has changed.
 The two that appear to be black and white are in fact in color, though there is none.
 And the color in the second photo of Pine Tree Island is natural not manipulated.
 It was a sepia morning.

 A hundred years ago Pine Tree Island was bare and known as Plum Pudding Island, but then a man planted eight pine trees there, one for each of his children.